 The second quarter in a three-quarter general biology series, this series is designed for life-science majors, for pre-professional students, and for students intending to take advanced courses in the biological sciences.
-Topics of study include: cell chemistry and biological molecules, prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, replication, gene expression, and gene regulation, cell division, genetics, and developmental genetics.
-Math/ Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222 although graduation credit can be awarded for both.
+Topics of study include: cell chemistry and biological molecules, prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, DNA replication, gene expression, and gene regulation, cell division, genetics, and developmental genetics.
 Related investigations take place in a three-hour lab period each week.
 NOTE: This majors' biology sequence may be taken in the following order: BIOL& 222, 223, and 221, with instructor's permission.
 Prerequisite: Successful completion of BIOL& 221 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission.
-NOTE: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and must satisfy the prerequisites for BIOL&211.
-See BBCC Catalog for BIOL&211 prerequisites.
 LS